 If the table frame is using the Adjust font size or Adjust font size and columns fitting strategy, Auto width will be overridden.

-The Heading text, Data text, Background, Border, and Vertical line symbols can be modified by clicking their respective Symbol button and choosing a new symbol from the gallery, or changing the properties of the existing symbol.
+You can modify the Heading text, Data text, Background, Border, and Vertical line symbols by clicking their respective Symbol button and choosing a new symbol from the gallery, or changing the properties of the existing symbol.
 Changing the properties of a symbol allows you to set the color, size, text font, text justification, and more.

 Save as default

-Save as Default only applies to fields within a table frame.
+Save as Default only applies to fields in a table frame.
 Any new table frames added to the layout will not have the saved default settings.